Free & Cheap Date Night Ideas in Kansas City

 - FREE Art Galleries.
 Spend an evening visiting a local art gallery.
 The following galleries are ALWAYS FREE: The Nelson-Atkins Museum of Art open till 9pm on Thursday and Friday.
 See KCParent.com for a Nelson-Atkins Scavenger Hunt.
 The Nerman Art Gallery is open till 9pm on Friday.
 The Kemper Museum of Modern Art is open till 9pm on Friday and Saturday.
 On First Fridays, tour many galleries in the Crossroads.

 - Hard Hat Happy Hour Tours.
 The Kansas City Museum at Corinthian Hall is currently under renovation.
-Read our review of the Hard Hat Tours on the first Thursday of each month for only $5/ea with cocktails and appetizers.
+Read our review of the Hard Hat Tours.
 This is a great way to learn about Kansas City history and the restoration of an outstanding landmark.

 - Paint Your Own Pottery.
 See KCGoingPlaces.com for Paint Your Own Pottery listings.
 Sign up for emails and check calendars at locations for discounts.